Putin decries media ‘lies’ at meeting with soldiers’ mothers - NewsBreak

 NATO renews membership vow to Ukraine, pledges arms and aid

-BUCHAREST, Romania (AP) — NATO doubled down Tuesday on its commitment to one day include Ukraine, a pledge that some officials and analysts believe helped prompt Russia’s invasion this year.
+BUCHAREST, Romania — (AP) — NATO doubled down Tuesday on its commitment to one day include Ukraine, a pledge that some officials and analysts believe helped prompt Russia's invasion this year.
 The world’s largest security alliance also pledged to send more aid to Ukrainian forces locked in battle with Russian troops.
-U.S. Secretary of State Antony Blinken met with NATO foreign ministers in Romania to drum up support for Ukraine as Russia bombards energy infrastructure going into the frigid winter.
-Russia cannot stop the alliance’s expansion, NATO leaders said.
-“NATO’s door is open,” NATO Secretary-General Jens Stoltenberg said before chairing the meeting in the capital, Bucharest.
-He highlighted that North Macedonia and Montenegro had recently joined NATO, and said Russian President Vladimir Putin “will get Finland and Sweden as NATO members” soon.
-The Nordic neighbors applied for membership in April, concerned that Russia might target them next.

 US-Iran match reflects a regional rivalry for many Arab fans